tldraw/tldraw/README.md

 Undos are not done programatically.
 It's the responsibility of a command to ensure that any mutations made in its `do` method are correctly reversed in its `undo` method.

-> Note: All mutations to a shape must by done through a shape's utils (the structure returned by `getShapeUtils`).
+> Note: All mutations to a shape must be done through a shape's utils (the structure returned by `getShapeUtils`).
 Currently, many commands do this directly: however we're currently working on a more robust API for this, with built-in support for side effects, such as shown with `mutateShapes` above.

 ### Sessions